bansalakshay8/NYTimes/README.md

 `git clone https://github.com/bansalakshay8/NYTimes`

+- Now find the IP on which your local auth server is running.
+- Goto `NYTimes\src\apis\api.js` and assign the ip to `LOCAL_IP` variable.
-- Goto project folder in command prompt and run `npm install` and `npm cache clean --force`
+- Goto project folder in command prompt and run `npm install` and `npm cache clean --force`.
-- Also run `cd android & gradlew clean`
+- Also run `cd android & gradlew clean`.
 - Now go to main project folder and run `react-native run-android` to run the android app on your configured avd in debug mode.